magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/everything_wholehearted-training.md

 In the early days of Wat Pah Pong, I had four or five monks living here with me.
 We experienced a lot of difficulties.
 From what I can see now, most of us Buddhists are pretty deficient in our practice.
-These days, when you walk into a monastery you only see the the temple hall, the monastery grounds and the monks.
-But as to what is really the heart of the Buddha’s way (), you won’t find that.
-I’ve spoken about this often;
-it’s a cause for sadness.
+These days, when you walk into a monastery you only see the kuṭīs, the temple hall, the monastery grounds and the monks.
+But as to what is really the heart of the Buddha’s way (*Buddhasāsanā*), you won’t find that.
+I’ve spoken about this often; it’s a cause for sadness.

 In the past I had one Dhamma companion who became more interested in study than in practice.
-He pursued the Pāḷi and studies, going to live in Bangkok after a while, and last year he finally completed his studies and received a certificate and titles commensurate with his learning.
+He pursued the Pāḷi and *Abhidhamma* studies, going to live in Bangkok after a while, and last year he finally completed his studies and received a certificate and titles commensurate with his learning.
 So now he has a brand name.
 Here, I don’t have any brand name.
 I studied outside the models, contemplating things and practising, thinking and practising.
 So I didn’t get the brand label like the others.
 In this monastery we had ordinary monks, people who didn’t have a lot of learning but who were determined to practise.

 I originally came to this place at the invitation of my mother.
 She was the one who had cared for me and supported me since my birth, but I